As I promised in the previous post it’s time to catch up with bread recipes.

 In a big bowl whisk together flours, salt and starter.

 Start kneading the dough adding the gradually the water.
-Amount of water vary on a flour type.
+Amount of water varies on a flour type.

 Knead the dough until it be elastic, smooth, not sticky.

-Put the dough to the lightly oiled bowl and cover it with cling film and leave it until doubled in size.
-Depending how vigorous is your starter it may take 2-6 hours.
-You can also put the dough to rise into the fridge overnight.
+Put the dough to the lightly oiled bowl and cover it with cling film and leave it until doubt the dough to rise into the fridge overnight.

 Punch the dough to deflate.